Mokolé

 Mokolé is a 1999 role-playing game supplement for Werewolf: The Apocalypse published by White Wolf Publishing.

 Contents

-Mokolé is a supplement in which the reptilian Mokolé changers are detailed.
+Mokolé is a supplement in which the reptilian Mokolé breed of changers are detailed.

 Reception

 Mokolé was reviewed in the online second version of Pyramid which said "Mokole and Ratkin are the latest Breedbooks for Werewolf: The Apocalypse.
 The Breedbooks have succeeded in being very good sourcebooks and very good reads, even if the characters they describe are supposed to be rare as hen's teeth."